 The production cost figures for the U.S. Federal Reserve Notes came from the U.S. Treasury Department of Engraving and Printing, shown in the table below:

-It cost the U.S. Treasury $134.14 per thousand of $100 bill’s printed.
+It cost the U.S. Treasury $134.14 per thousand $100 bills printed.
 While the U.S. Treasury spent more money to produce the lower denomination bills versus their total face value, 71% of the $213 billion of Federal Reserves Notes printed in 2016 were $100 bills.

-If we are able to understand the information presented above and are able to do some “CRITICAL THINKING”, then it is easy to understand that the U.S. Dollar will suffer signficantlyu during the GREAT DEFLATION….. not gold.
+If we can understand the information presented above and can do some “CRITICAL THINKING,” then it is easy to understand that the U.S. Dollar will suffer significantly during the GREAT DEFLATION….. not gold.

-We also must remember, a “NOTE”, as in the “Federal Reserve Note”, means an “OBLIGATION” or “DEBT.”
+We also must remember, a “NOTE,” as in the “Federal Reserve Note,” means an “OBLIGATION” or “DEBT.”
 Money is not supposed to be an obligation or debt.
-Money is supposed to be a store of value and medium of exchange.
+Money is supposed to be a store of value and a medium of exchange.

-Again… the innate value of most things are based upon their cost of production, not supply and demand.
+Again… the innate value of most things is based upon their cost of production, not supply and demand.
 What’s the use of being in the business of producing goods at a loss????

-Here we can see that the gold market price, was based on its cost of production.
-On the other hand, the U.S. Treasury was able to print $151.7 billion in $100 bills for the total cost of $235 million ($0.235 billion).
-Which means, the U.S. Treasury’s production cost was only 0.13% for the $151.7 billion of new currency (fake money) it issued last year.
+Here we can see that the gold market price was based on its cost of production.
+On the other hand, the U.S. Treasury was able to print $151.7 billion in $100 bills for a total cost of $235 million ($0.235 billion).
+This means the U.S. Treasury’s production cost was only 0.13% for the $151.7 billion of new currency (fake money) it issued last year.

 People need to realize the U.S. Dollar’s value is backed by U.S. debt, which is being propped up by burning energy.
 Thus, ENERGY = MONEY.
 The huge increase in U.S. and Global Debt means the quality of energy that runs everything is rapidly declining.
-Which means, the more debt that is added, the lower interest rates have to go.
-It is a one way street.
+This means, the more debt that is added, the lower interest rates have to go.
+It is a one-way street.

 Is Deflation Good?